-The California Louis Stokes Alliance for Minority Participation in Science, Technology, Engineering, and Mathematics (STEM), is a statewide initiative funded by the National Science Foundation (NSF).
-The alliance program is named after the honorable Louis Stokes, the first African American member of Congress from the State of Ohio and champion of education equity.
-The objective of the California Alliance for Participation is to increase the amount of STEM degree recipients from underserved communities at the University of California (UC).
+The California Alliance for Minority Participation in Science, Technology, Engineering, and Mathematics (STEM), is a statewide initiative.
+The alliance is named after the honorable Louis Stokes, the first African American member of Congress from the State of Ohio.
+The objective of the program is to increase the number of STEM degree recipients at the University of California (UC).
 A timeline of Louis Stokes’ contributions is outlined below.

 CAMP at UCI:

-CAMP at the University of California, Irvine (UCI) strengthens STEM pathways for students from underserved populations by providing resources, opportunities, and information that focuses on how to successfully navigate science and engineering.
+CAMP at the University of California, Irvine (UCI) strengthens STEM pathways for students by providing resources, opportunities, and information that focuses on how to successfully navigate science and engineering.

 The CAMP program has a three-pronged approach: